-Only full-time tenure-track faculty members at or above the Assistant Professor level at IUB are eligible as lead principal investigators (PIs), although the team may include full-time non-tenure-track faculty members.
+Only full-time tenure-track faculty members at the Assistant or Associate Professor level at IUB are eligible as lead principal investigators (PIs), although the team may include full-time non-tenure-track faculty members.
+Faculty members from any IUB school are encouraged to apply.